How does a CSA work

 How does the CSA work?

 When you register, you choose a share type (regular or partial), you choose to participate in the Main season (22 weeks, June-October) and/or the Winter season (7 weeks, every other week, November-early February).
-You also choose from several drops sites in Salem and Portland.
+You also choose from several drops sites throughout Salem.
 At least half of the payment for the season is due within 30 days of registration, the second half of your balance is due by August 1st.

 Weekly pick-up reminders help you remember to pick up your share.
 Two total vacation credits are available where you get trade credit for the value of your share.
 Bulk orders are available during the season for credit redemption, or Salem residents may use vouchers at the Farm Stand or Salem Saturday Market.
 Members must place vacation holds by Monday of the week in question in order to qualify for a credit.
 A weekly newsletter has farm news and produce tips with storage info and recipes.
 One to two farm events a year provide a great way to connect with your local agricultural system, get to know the farm crew and see how your produce is grown!